ccatack/AI-Icon-Gen/README.md

 # App Logo Idea Generator

 This app uses OpenAI's ChatGPT to suggest icon/logo ideas for any app you can imagine!

+**Want to run it locally?**
+Once you have cloned the repo to your local machine, navigate to the project's directory and run the following command to install dependencies:
+`npm install`

+To run the app, run the following command:
+`streamlit run appy.py`